 Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

-New powers of the National Labor Inspectorate from 2026
+New powers of the National Labour Inspectorate from July 2026 – the Act signed and announced.

-What does this mean for employers and how to prepare?
+What does this mean for employers and how to prepare for the changes?

-The new regulations are intended to allow labour inspectors to determine the existence of an employment relationship if, in fact, the cooperation in question meets the requirements of Article 22 §1 of the Labour Code – i.e. when an individual performs work of a specific type under supervision, at a specific place and time, for remuneration.
+The new regulations are intended to allow labour inspectors to determine the existence of an employment relationship if a given cooperation agreement actually meets the requirements of Article 22 §1 of the Labour Code – that is, when an individual performs work of a specified type under supervision, at a specified time and place, for remuneration.
+In the event of an inspection, the employer will first receive an order to remedy the violations, and if the order is not followed, they may receive an administrative decision establishing an employment relationship.
+The decision will not be retroactive.

 What risks does the employer face?